 There have been a lot of changes in 2020 with regard to how Microsoft is servicing their as-a-service products such as Windows 10 and Office 365.
 You can see our posts that we regularly update on the Windows timeline, and our Definitive Guide on Microsoft's X-as-a-Service page to have release and EOL dates and current terminology in one place.
 However, since there have been so many changes to Office 365, to avoid confusion, we are not going to update our Office 365 timeline post, but we will keep it for historical reference purposes.
-This post you are presently reading will serve as the new post for the Office 365 timeline, which will include the recent changes that have been made.
+This post you are presently reading will serve as the new post for the Office 365 timeline, which will include the major changes in 2020/2021 that have been made.

 Jan 28, 2021 9:26:52 AM / by Barry Angell